Romsey Belbins

-Since my (Terry BELBIN‘s) earliest years, I have always known about the Romsey BELBINs, because that was the name my father’s family gave to the family of my late uncle who lived there for 80 years or so, and still do.
+Since my earliest years, I have always known about the Romsey BELBINs, because that was the name my father’s family gave to the family of my late uncle who lived there for 60 years or so, and still do.
 My siblings and I, who were the Spiders Island BELBINs, literally grew up with the Romsey BELBINs as we lived so close to them but during those carefree years I never once realised that the BELBIN name has been associated with this small southern Hampshire market town for centuries.
 When it did eventually dawn on me it piqued my curiosity and so I began to gather what information I could about this place which appears to be the only English community with the BELBIN name.

-Sarah Belbin, Nicholas Belbin and Belbins
+Nicholas Belbin, Sarah Belbin and Belbins

 This following extract is taken from the Romsey Advertiser of 10th March 1916 from an article entitled BY-GONE ROMSEY EXTRA in which the place names of Romsey are discussed: